Increasing Email Deliverability When Using Amazon SES

 SPF or Sender Policy Framework in long, checks whether the IP address of the server sent the email is authorized by the domain owner.
 Normally DKIM would suffice for DMARC authentication.
 But providing both DKIM and SPF might increase your chances.
 So let’s continue with SPF for your domain.

-To pass SPF, the domain in the from address of your emails should allign with MAIL FROM that sending mail server provides to receiver.
-This allignment can be defined as strict so that from address domain should exactly match MAIL FROM domain.
+To pass SPF, the domain in the from address of your emails should align with MAIL FROM that sending mail server provides to receiver.
+This alignment can be defined as strict so that from address domain should exactly match MAIL FROM domain.
 Or it can be defined as relaxed so that MAIL FROM domain can be a subdomain of from address domain.

 For example, let’s assume that from address in your emails is “support@example.com”.
-If you defined “strict” allignment, your MAIL FROM should be exactly “example.com”.
-However, if you defined a “relaxed” allignment, MAIL FROM domain can be something like “sesmail.example.com” or something similar.
-By default, your SPF allignment is “relaxed” and it should be as “relaxed” for Amazon SES.
+If you defined “strict” alignment, your MAIL FROM should be exactly “example.com”.
+However, if you defined a “relaxed” alignment, MAIL FROM domain can be something like “sesmail.example.com” or something similar.
+By default, your SPF alignment is “relaxed” and it should be as “relaxed” for Amazon SES.

 Then, let’s continue with MAIL FROM setup for SPF authentication on your Amazon SES domain.